ubernostrum/django-flashpolicies/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-On Django 1.4 and 1.5, django-flashpolicies |version| supports Python 2.6 and 2.7.
-On Django 1.5, Python 3.3 is also supported.
+On Django 1.7 or Django 1.8, django-flashpolicies |version| supports Python 2.7, 3.3 or 3.4.

 Why are the elements in a different order each time I serialize my policy?